mowaab/Online-Event-Scheduling/README.md

 ## Tech stack

-Frontend: JavaScript, HTML, CSS, ReactJS, Material-UI

-Backend:

-Database: MongoDB
+We are using the MERN stack along with Material-UI for UI components.

 ## Compilation and running instructions

 1- Install NodeJS v20.17.0

-2- Open the terminal and run npm install
+2- Open the terminal and navigate to the backend directory

+3- Install required dependencies: By first running npm install --save-dev nodemon and then npm install -g nodemon

+4- run npm run dev to start the backend

+5- Open a second terminal and navigate to EventlyApp

+6- run npm install

-3- run npm run dev and visit the URL printed in the terminal
+7- run npm run dev and visit the URL printed in the terminal

-4- Login with username: "admin" and Password: "123"
+8- Login with username: "Admin" and Password: "123"

 ## License